-• If stranded conductor wires are used, install a round crimp-style terminal on the end of the wire.
+- 1 Strip insulation from wires and slightly twist the end of each wire. - 2 Install a round crimp-style terminal on the end of the wire.
 Place the round crimp-style terminal on the wire up to the covered part and fasten the terminal with the appropriate tool.

-- a Stranded conductor wire

-- b Round crimp-style terminal

-- Use the following methods for installing wires:
+Use the following methods for installing wires: